nitin42/Animated-Timeline/README.md

 ## Introduction

-**animated-timeline** is an animation library for React which makes it painless to create playback based animations.
+**animated-timeline** is an animation library (not really) for React which makes it painless to create playback based animations.

 ## Another animation library ?